Civic Engagement: How to Get Involved While Protecting Your Mental Health

 Community canvassing allows you to be social and mobilize others for a cause you care about, whether it’s getting out the vote or supporting an animal rights organization.
 It’s a great way to improve your communication skills and make new friends.

-Something you may think about before getting involved in canvassing is how comfortable you are talking with people you don’t know — who may not have the same buy-in for what you’re supporting.
+Something you may think about before getting involved in canvassing is how comfortable you are talking with people you don’t know — who may not care about or agree with what you’re supporting.
 It can be difficult to talk with people who don’t share your views, and confrontations are possible.
 Be prepared for difficult election-related conversations if you’re canvassing for a politician.
 You may ask to speak only with certain constituents (such as people registered as members of your political party) or plan to team up with another canvasser so you can have each other’s backs in tough situations.

 Collecting Resources